There are a number of habits that help you prevent breast cancer

 Being overweight – for all women: especially after the menopause – can significantly increase the risk of breast cancer.
 The more fat you have on your body, the more estrogen is produced.
 This excess estrogen gives an increased risk of breast cancer.
 Therefore choose to exercise sufficiently, not to eat too large portions and to opt for healthy food.

-It is important to take a closer look at your family’s history.
+It is important to take a close look at your family’s history.
 Is breast cancer common in your family?
 Then there is a chance that the risk of this disease for you is a lot higher than average.
-With this information in mind, you can choose to be checked more often and to focus on a healthy lifestyle.
+With this information in mind, you can choose to get checked more often and to focus on a healthy lifestyle.

 Read further on the next page.